 How We Treat

 As a holistic neurorehabilitation program, we integrate a variety of techniques to enhance the mind, body, and spirit.
 Through individual and group therapies we work to understand who you are in the world and where you are struggling.
 It is our goal to help you enhance your quality of life and live your life in the community.
 Our interdisciplinary team will empower you to participate in your healing so you can better regulate your emotions and learn to complete daily activities with appropriate supports.
+You will have the opportunity to work with our behavioral specialists, nurses, social worker, physiatrist, psychiatrist, psychologist and neuropsychologist, as well as speech and occupational therapists, and certified therapeutic recreation specialists.

 - Daily opportunities to practice relaxation strategies